Weekly Reddit Triathlon Round-up

 Each week I will try to pull the questions I see over the course of the week that will have the most impact on helping new Triathletes or those that get to high comment counts that I want to weigh in my two cents on.
-I have expanded this now to where I am just making this a compounding post!
-Whenever I see something new then we will add it to the round-up.

 This guy’s questions are common among cyclist and triathletes, I have seen this crop on Reddit Cycling a few times as well.
 So let’s address it here.

 1) Is there much of a performance difference between toe clipped and clip less?